bredmold/recipes/README.md

 ## TODO List

-* Tabbed view in recipe editor
-* Steps presentation needs to be fixed
+* Recipe viewer
 * Steps description should support Markdown
+* Edit descriptions for ingredients
 * Drag & drop list re-ordering
   * steps
   * ingredients
+* App navigation should be coded into the URL
 * Recipe picker hover highlight color should use theme colors
-* Edit descriptions for ingredients
-* Recipe viewer